ofeksadlo/AutoLabelImg/README.md

 # Compatibility
 This tool is designed to work only with yolo models.
 And won't work with another type of a model.
+It will only detect 1 object and only 1 class.
 Tested only on windows.